-Here are The Graduate School's updated guidelines regarding defenses and examinations in summer and fall 2020:
+Here are The Graduate School's updated guidelines regarding defenses and examinations in spring 2022:

-- See published deadlines for summer and fall 2020 Ph.D. dissertation and master’s thesis submissions and defenses, as well as submission of non-thesis master’s documentation.
+- See published deadlines for spring 2022 dissertation and master’s thesis submissions and defenses, as well as submission of non-thesis master’s documentation.

-- For fall 2020 and spring 2021, all parties may participate in milestone exams (prelims, master’s thesis, master’s non-thesis and dissertation defense) remotely as needed.
+- For spring 2022 defenses, all parties may participate in milestone exams (prelims, master’s thesis, master’s non-thesis and dissertation defense) remotely as needed.
 The student and committee members may participate in-person if they desire, but they must follow university social distancing guidelines in effect at the time of the exam.

 - There is no need to submit a formal email request to hold a remote milestone exam.

 - If there is a public component to a defense, such as a seminar, university social-distancing guidelines must be followed.
 Guests can participate remotely, and we recommend using Zoom meetings.

 - For all dissertation and thesis defenses, students no longer need to schedule exam certificate appointments with the Graduate School administrator who conducted the format check of their dissertation or thesis.